-The systematic examination of vegetation conditions on a Right-of-Way and those vegetation conditions under the applicable Transmission Owner's <a href="mailto:or applicable Generator Owner's control that are likely to pose a hazard to the line(s) prior to the next planned maintenance or inspection.
+The systematic examination of vegetation conditions on a Right-of-Way and those vegetation conditions under the applicable Transmission Owner's or applicable Generator Owner's control that are likely to pose a hazard to the line(s) prior to the next planned maintenance or inspection.
 This may be combined with a general line inspection.